johnae/spook/README.md

 PREFIX=/usr/local make install
 ```

+### Changelog

+There's a changelog in in the repo which may be useful to learn about any breaking changes, new features or
+other improvements.
+Please consult it when upgrading.

 ### Binaries

 If you prefer to just install the latest binary you can do so by running the following in a shell: